Useful information during your stay at the Corto Maltes Amazonia

 There are several bus companies traveling to and from Puerto Maldonado that offer good quality, safety, comfortable bed-style seats and meals on board.
 These companies include Tepsa, Moviltours, and Civa, among others.

 Travel to the jungle is best by plane.
 Daily flights are 90 minutes long from Lima (with a stopover in Cusco).
 Airlines flying to Puerto Maldonado are LATAM, Starperu and Avianca.
-(Put the link of the company).
 We recommend that your incoming and outgoing flights arrive, at or before noon.

 Most transfers from the city of Puerto Maldonado to jungle lodges are by riverboats with outboard motors.